ALex-Everett-Liu/luhmann-roam/README.md

 - Preview content before publishing
 - Access blog posts through dedicated routes

+### Using Graph Visualization (Optional Plugin)
+- Click the "📊 Graph View" button in the sidebar to open the graph viewer
+- Your note hierarchy is displayed as an interactive visual graph
+- Hover over nodes to see full note content
+- Drag nodes to rearrange the layout
+- Save custom layouts as JSON files
+- Works both integrated and as a standalone tool

 ### Task Management
 - Create daily tasks in the sidebar
 - Track time spent on tasks